dmtahanigit/Ballet3/Memory Bank/progress.md

 - Removed "Load More" button to show all performances at once
 - Updated API port configuration to match running server (8000)
 - Advanced testing strategies implemented
+- Frontend thumbnail rendering issue fixed:
+  - Added proper URL validation for image sources
+  - Implemented fallback to placeholder image for invalid URLs
+  - Added error handling for image loading failures
+  - Created thumbnail-verification.js for testing the fix
+- Company logo display issue for Paris Opera Ballet fixed:
+  - Created a script to scrape the official logo from the Paris Opera Ballet website
+  - Downloaded the logo directly from the source: https://www.operadeparis.fr/images/universe_opera/logos/universe_logo_pop.png
+  - Saved the logo to the correct location in the resources directory
+  - Modified the CSS to preserve the original logo colors by:
+    - Removing the white circular background container
+    - Removing border-radius, padding, and box-shadow
+    - Adding explicit styling to ensure the logo displays at its natural size and colors
+    - Setting filter: none to prevent color alterations
+  - Updated the HTML to ensure proper sizing of the logo
+  - Verified that the changes display the logo with its original colors

 ## Next Development Phase
-- Verify the description display fix is working correctly:
+- Verify the thumbnail rendering fix is working correctly:
   - Use the verification.html page to run all verification scripts
   - Check the browser console for detailed verification results
-  - Confirm that descriptions are displaying properly without truncation
+  - Confirm that thumbnails are displaying properly
-  - Ensure all performances are visible without pagination
+  - Ensure fallback images are used when needed
-- Fix frontend thumbnail rendering issue (highest priority)
-  - Apply the same surgical editing approach used for the description display fix
-  - Use the advanced testing strategies to verify the fix
-- Implement context window optimization strategies for frontend debugging
+- Continue implementing context window optimization strategies for frontend debugging
   - Modular approach to file analysis
   - Focused debugging techniques
   - Memory-efficient implementation patterns